The Pradhan Mantri Gram Sadak Yojana envisages a three-tier Quality Control & Quality Monitoring mechanism.

 Quality Control Laboratories

 The States are required to ensure establishment by Contractors of Field Level Quality Control Laboratories.
 States are also required to ensure establishment/operation of District Level Laboratories as per the provisions of the Rural Roads Manual.
 District laboratories are required to be provided with the equipments and trained staff.
 The Laboratories of Engineering Colleges and other institutions should also be used for higher level of Quality Control Testing.
 For meeting the requirements of testing, the State Governments may empanel the laboratories of such institutions and may also fix the rates for conducting different tests.
-The NRRDA funds provision of equipment to District and Regional laboratories as per requirements given in the
+The NRIDA funds provision of equipment to District and Regional laboratories as per requirements given in the

 Regular training Program should be organized for the staff of laboratories also to ensure affectivity of testing process and accuracy of results.